Associação Atlética de Altos

 Associação Atlética de Altos, commonly referred to as Altos, is a Brazilian professional club based in Altos, Piauí founded on 19 July 2013.
-It competes in the Campeonato Brasileiro Série C, the third tier of Brazilian football, as well as in the Campeonato Piauiense, the top flight of the Piauí state football league.
+It competes in the Campeonato Brasileiro Série D, the fourth tier of Brazilian football, as well as in the Campeonato Piauiense, the top flight of the Piauí state football league.

 Altos is the top ranked team from Piauí in CBF's national club ranking, at 66th overall.

 Stadium

 They play their home games at Estádio Felipão, with a capacity of 4,000 people.